Legrandgroup/remote-access-tunnelling-dev/INSTALL.md

 While the section above was about running the onsite dev script manually, we will now automate this so that the onsite RPI will automatically connect to the RDV server, in an unattended way.

-The script `onsitedev_script.sh` (provided in the tunnelling-dev-scripts repository) allows to run an infinite try-over loop, that will continuously launch the python script `onsitedev_script.py`
+The script `onsitedev_script.sh` (provided in the remote-access-tunnelling-dev repository) allows to run an infinite try-over loop, that will continuously launch the python script `onsitedev_script.py`

 In `onsitedev_script.sh`, `onsitedev_script.py` is launched with argument `-p` so that its PID is dumped inside a temporary file.
 This option is used to allow stopping the onsitedev service.